cloudentity/openbanking-quickstart/apps/configuration/README.md

 and then a help will be displayed with all the available options,

-or you can preview `configuration` docker container in the [docker-compose](../../docker-compose.yaml)
+or you can preview `configuration` docker container in the [docker-compose](../../docker-compose.yaml) to see how the configuration app is used to setup openbanking quickstart.

 # How to add a new template